elastest/elastest-platform-manager/docs/usage.md

 curl -X PUT "http://localhost:8180/v1/runtime/{VDU_ID}/action/stop"
 ```

-## Using the Docker-Compose client
+## Using the Docker-Compose adapter

 To launch Docker-Compose files using the client you have two options: